ogladr-kjarr/ogladr-kjarr.github.io/_posts/2025-03-31-Revision-Three-March-2025.md

 There were two sub-sections that were in this textbook that were not in the Algebra and Trigonometry book, and a chapeter introducing calculus.
 I worked through these, happily knowing that I'd already covered all the rest of the material.
 I'm looking forward to when I start calculus.

+## PreCalculus: Stitz and Zeager

+This is my favourite math textbook so far.
+It's not as simple as the OpenStax PreCalculus text, which has a lot more hand holding.
+I also preferred the style of the book more, I feel concept explanation was better, and the number of exercises was as good as OpenStax.
+Also it felt more like a tutorial, with much more textual explanations of things, rather than just example/question repeats.

 # Computing